 Lisbon’s Bairro Alto, or “Upper City” neighborhood is perched on one of the city’s famous “Seven Hills of Lisbon”.
 This part of the city is home to eclectic antique shops, great restaurants and bars, and beautiful, historic buildings.

 Avoid walking uphill to the neighborhood by taking the historic Gloria Funicular.
-It was opened in 1885 and is considered a national monument.
-Just hop on at Restauradores Square in Lisbon’s downtown and enjoy the ride all the way up to the Miradouro de São Pedro de Alcântara.
+Opened in 1885 and is considered a national monument, the Gloria Funicular is a railway line that makes it easy to navigate Lisbon's hills.
+Just hop on at Restauradores Square in Lisbon’s Pombaline downtown and enjoy the ride all the way up to the Miradouro de São Pedro de Alcântara.
 This look-off point is the perfect place to snap photos and enjoy views of the city, including the iconic São Jorge Castle.
 Take some time here to enjoy the beautiful gardens, complete with fountains and Greek busts.
 You can even order a glass of wine or beer from one of the hilltop’s open-air stalls.

 While you’re exploring Biarro Alto, pay a visit to the Igreja & Museu São Roque, a stunning 16th-century cathedral and adjoining museum.
 Don’t let the plain façade fool you — the marble and gold interior of this church will take your breath away.

 Biarro Alto is known for its great nightlife scene.
-Settle in at a rooftop restaurant, take in some live music at a jazz club, or dance the night away at a club.
+Settle in at a rooftop restaurant, take in some live music at a jazz club, or dance the night away.

 Belém is a district in Lisbon located at the mouth of the Rio Tejo, just west of the iconic 25 de Abril Bridge.
 The area is home to two of Lisbon’s most iconic sights: the Torre de Belém and the Mosteiro dos Jerónimos.

 To say the monastery’s architecture is beautiful would be underselling it.
 It’s astounding.
-The cloisters are so intricate and detailed, you’ll want to pause to truly soak in your surroundings.
-To appreciate the incredible arches and gargoyles and turrets which have survived centuries.
-Take you time gazing upon the church’s ornate south portal and staring up at the stunning vaulted interior ceiling.
+The cloisters are so intricate and detailed, you’ll want to pause to truly soak in your surroundings — appreciating the incredible arches, gargoyles, and turrets which have survived centuries.
+Take your time as you gaze upon the church’s ornate south portal and vaulted interior ceiling.

 If time allows, there are also several museums worth visiting in Belém.
 Check out Museu Colecção Berardo for contemporary art, visit Museu da Presidência da República to see a fascinating collection of state gifts received by Portuguese presidents, or browse the incredible collection of fairytale-esque coaches at the Museu Nacional dos Coches (Portugal’s most-visited museum).